Is My Website Traffic Real or Bots? (2026 Data)

 Sources: Google Analytics help, IAB/ABC Spiders and Bots List, Clickport internal study (April 2026).

-GA4 also doesn't tell you what it filtered.
-Google's own documentation confirms: "you cannot see how much known bot traffic was excluded."
+GA4 also won't tell you what it filtered.
+Google's own documentation says it plainly: "you cannot see how much known bot traffic was excluded."
 The data is dropped before processing.
 No bot report, no BigQuery export, no audit trail.
-You're trusting a filter you can't inspect against a list you can't read.
+You're trusting a filter you can't inspect, fed by a list you can't read.

-We ran the same test against our own tracker earlier and got the same conclusion from a different angle: anything above a UA-match layer has to come from somewhere else.
+I ran the same test against our own tracker earlier and reached the same conclusion from a different angle.
+Anything above a UA-match layer has to come from somewhere else.

 The three bot categories GA4 can't see

-The bots that bypass GA4's filter fall into three groups.
-Each one breaks a different assumption in the IAB-list approach.
+The bots that slip past GA4's filter fall into three groups.
+Each one breaks a different assumption the IAB-list approach is built on.

 Headless browsers running real JavaScript.
 Puppeteer, Playwright, Selenium, and stealth-patched Chromium all run a real rendering engine.
 Your GA4 tag fires, the session gets recorded, and the UA string says "Chrome."
-What gives them away is what the rendering engine reports.
-Headless Chrome without hardware acceleration exposes renderer strings like "Software GPU Renderer" and ANGLE SwiftShader through WebGL.getParameter(RENDERER).
-Real Chrome reports actual GPU hardware.
-It's a one-line JavaScript check, and GA4 doesn't run it.
-In our data, the GPU renderer fingerprint (Software GPU Renderer, ANGLE SwiftShader, and similar software-rendering strings) flagged 1.54 million bot sessions over 30 days.
-36% of our total bot detections came from this single signal.
+What gives them away is what that rendering engine admits to.
+Headless Chrome without hardware acceleration reports renderer strings like "Software GPU Renderer" and ANGLE SwiftShader through WebGL.getParameter(RENDERER).
+Real Chrome reports your actual graphics card.
+It's a one-line JavaScript check, and GA4 never runs it.
+In our data, that GPU renderer fingerprint (Software GPU Renderer, ANGLE SwiftShader, and similar software-rendering strings) flagged 1.54 million bot sessions over 30 days.
+One signal, 36% of all the bots we caught.

 Residential proxy bots.
-Services like Bright Data, IPRoyal, and Smartproxy sell access to pools of real consumer IPs, often without the host's consent.
-A bot running through a residential proxy has an IP address identical to a real human's home connection.
-IP blocklists and datacenter-range filters can't distinguish them.
-Imperva's 2025 report found 21% of bot attacks using ISPs ran through residential proxies.
-This is how the Perplexity vs Amazon story unfolded in late 2025: Amazon blocked Perplexity's declared IPs, and Perplexity's Comet agent switched ASNs and spoofed a Chrome-on-macOS user-agent within 24 hours.
+Services like Bright Data, IPRoyal, and Smartproxy rent out pools of real consumer IPs, often without the homeowner's say-so.
+A bot running through a residential proxy has the same kind of IP address as a real person on their home broadband.
+IP blocklists and datacenter-range filters can't tell them apart.
+Imperva's 2025 report found that 21% of bot attacks coming through ISPs ran on residential proxies.
+That's exactly how the Perplexity vs Amazon fight played out in late 2025.
+Amazon blocked Perplexity's declared IPs, and within 24 hours Perplexity's Comet agent switched ASNs and spoofed a Chrome-on-macOS user-agent.

 AI training crawlers.
 GPTBot, ClaudeBot, Applebot-Extended, Meta-ExternalAgent, PerplexityBot.
-None of them were on the IAB list when it was last synced.
-GA4 counts every one as a real visitor.
-We'll cover the scale of this category in its own section, but the mechanism is the same as the other two: the list hasn't caught up.
+None of them were on the IAB list the last time it synced.
+GA4 counts every single one as a real visitor.
+I'll get to the scale of this group in its own section.
+The mechanism is the same as the other two: the list hasn't caught up.

 THE THREE BOT CATEGORIES GA4'S FILTER MISSES